ReDI-School/html-css-berlin-2020-fall/lesson23/index.md

 nav_order: 23
 ---

-# Css Animations Part 2
+# CSS Animations Part 2

 Let's take a look at some more CSS animation concepts: